biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 ![](./estradiol/biome-uv-vis-attempt3a.png)

 UV-Vis was more difficult to get consistent accurate results than previous experiments would suggest.
-On top of that, prepping UV-Vis samples was a hassle - there were so many steps, and each sample had to be run manually without batching.
+On top of that, prepping UV-Vis samples was a hassle - there were too many steps, and each sample required manual runs without batching.

 ![](./estradiol/biome-uv-vis-attempt1.png)

-Eventually, I got consistently high R^2^ values (~0.93-0.97 range) but I kept getting strange nonlinear like responses that set me on edge.
-At this point, I set UV-Vis aside because there was a) a distinct lack of faith in my data, b) no way the procedures I was using would scale to 100s of samples and c) little hope for a frameshift change in the way samples would need to be prepped.
+After much work, I got consistently high R^2^ values (~0.93-0.97 range) but I kept getting strange nonlinear like responses that set me on edge.
+At this point, I set UV-Vis aside because there was a) a distinct lack of faith in my data, b) no way the procedures I was using would scale to 100s of samples and c) little hope for a frameshift change in preperation methods.

 ![](./estradiol/biome-uv-vis-attempt2.png)